-Course description: The level III curriculum follows from the previous level and expands the student’s knowledge of the grammatical structures, vocabulary and expressions of the language.
-Increased practice in all four skill areas - reading, listening, writing, speaking - is given.
-Customs and culture are integrated into the course as different themes are explored.
-Students will be able to express themselves in wider contexts and in more depth as their fluency in the language increases.
+Course description: The level II curriculum follows from the previous level and expands the student’s knowledge of the basic grammatical structures, vocabulary and expressions of the language.
+Major emphasis will be on irregular verbs, the past tenses, reflexive verb constructions and object pronouns.
+Thematic vocabulary and common idiomatic expressions will also be acquired.
+Increased opportunities and practice in all four skill areas - reading, listening, writing, speaking - is given.
+Customs and culture are discussed within the context of the language learned.

-Materials: Teacher generated units following the Level III curriculum of the World Languages Department, videos, movies, songs.
+Materials: Teacher generated units following the Level II curriculum of the World Languages Department, videos, movies, songs.

-Vocabulary and grammar points will be provided in packets as each unit is taught, however, here is where you can find help:
+Vocabulary and grammar points will be provided in packets as each unit is taught, however, here is where you can find it all:

 Grammar: all grammar points are on my website.
 Here is the link to my website: